generoi/bedrock/README.md

 ## Deploying (with GitHub actions)

 Requires that the project has GitHub Actions configured.
-To configure it you essentially have to setup `dep` to work with the remotes and then enable the workflow triggers in `.github/workflows/`
+To configure it you essentially have to setup `dep` to work with the remotes and then renaming the workflow files in `.github/workflows/`

 ```sh
 ./vendor/bin/robo deploy:production